HTC U Ultra

 The HTC U Ultra is an Android-based smartphone manufactured and sold by HTC.
 It was released in February 2017.
-It was one of the first two devices of the new HTC U series (with the other being the HTC U Play).
+It was one of the first two devices in the new HTC U series (the other being the HTC U Play).

 Specifications

 Hardware

-The HTC U Ultra has a glass body with a non-removable 3000 mAh battery, a 5.7-inch capacitive touchscreen display with a 2.05-inch secondary display similar to the LG V20.
-The rear camera has a 12 megapixel sensor with optical image stabilization, dual LED flash, and a f/1.8 aperture with support for HDR.
-The front camera has a 16 megapixel sensor that shoots 1080p video and has an auto-HDR mode.
-Internal storage is either 64 or 128 gigabytes with support for microSD cards up to 256 GB and it weighs 170 grams.
+The HTC U Ultra has a glass body, a non-removable 3000 mAh battery, a 5.7-inch capacitive touchscreen, and a 2.05-inch secondary display, similar to the LG V20.
+The rear camera features a 12-megapixel sensor with optical image stabilization, a dual-LED flash, and an f/1.8 aperture, with support for HDR.
+The front camera has a 16-megapixel sensor that shoots 1080p video and supports auto-HDR.
+Internal storage is either 64 or 128 gigabytes with support for microSD cards up to 256 GB, and it weighs 170 grams.

 Software

 The HTC U Ultra ships with Android 7.0 Nougat overlaid with the HTC Sense UI.
 It is upgradable to Android 8.0 Oreo.